skmacelderry/TwitchDownloader-Automator/README.md

 # TwitchDownloader Automator

-TD Automator is an extension for the TwitchDownloader CLI that creates a streamlined experience for downloading/rendering clips & chat with minimal input written in Python.
+TD Automator is an extension for the TwitchDownloader CLI that creates a streamlined experience for downloading/rendering clips & chat with minimal input.
 The program adds the functionality of combined automation for all steps of the process and prevents the undesired effect of chat videos starting empty when using a clip link to download.
 Commands present in the program have been tailored to Windows systems, but could be altered to run in different environments.

 ## Installation